Eye Exams for the Whole Family

 Eye Exams for Children

-Some experts estimate that approximately 5% to 10% of pre-schoolers and 25% of school-aged children have vision problems.
+An estimated 5% to 10% of preschoolers and 25% of school-aged children have vision problems.
 According to the American Optometric Association (AOA), all children should have their eyes examined at six months of age, at age three, and again at the start of school.
 Children without vision problems or risk factors for eye or vision problems should continue to have their eyes examined yearly throughout school.

-The AOA recommends that children who wear eyeglasses or contact lenses should have their eyes examined at least every 12 months or according to their optometrist's instructions.
-Read more about Pediatric Eye Exams.
+The AOA recommends that children who wear eyeglasses or contact lenses have an eye exam at least every 12 months or as directed by their optometrist.
+Learn more about pediatric eye exams.

 Schedule an Eye Doctor's Appointment

-If you live in Middletown, contact our eye care clinic to schedule an eye exam near you.
+If you live in Middletown or Springboro, contact our eye care clinic to schedule an eye exam near you.